 Coming very soon events for the whole family!

-Followed by our annual ChamberPalooza Art Museum event.
-September 13, 2014 from 12-4.
-Supported by a grant from Artswave.
+Followed by our annual ChamberPalooza Art Museum event on Saturday September 5, 2015 from 12-4.

 What is chamber music?

 Traditionally, chamber music has referred to classical music written for small ensembles, one performer to a part, usually without a conductor.
 However, modern usage has expanded that definition to include a wide variety of instrumental combinations, musical styles and contextual settings.

 Historically, chamber music was music suitable for performance in a room of a home or a palace chamber, often composed by a court musician and sight-read by court musicians who were on hand.